two-twentyseven/power-outages-analysis/README.md

 The problem then becomes, what’s the best prediction model for the duration of an outage?

 This is a regression problem.
-Later in the regression process, we find that a more easily targettable column is the natural log of the duration, from which one can later derive a predicted duration after converting it back.
+Later in the regression process, we find that a more easily targetable column is the natural log of the duration, from which one can later derive a predicted duration after converting it back.
 We eventually ended up predicting based on the cause of the outage, a feature that can be typically known immediately upon initial investigation.

 We will primarily use R<sup>2</sup> to gauge the effectiveness of the features and MSE to evaluate our models’ predictive strength.